puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 }
 ```

-Next, create a role for your database server:
+Next, create a role for your database server.

     vim role/manifests/database.pp